Tin mining: Modern times

 During the Middle Ages, and again in the early 19th century, Cornwall was the major tin producer.
 This changed after large amounts of tin were found in the Bolivian tin belt and the east Asian tin belt, stretching from China through Thailand and Laos to Malaya and Indonesia.
 Tasmania also hosts deposits of historical importance, most notably Mount Bischoff and Renison Bell.

 In 1931 the tin producers founded the International Tin Committee, followed in 1956 by the International Tin Council, an institution to control the tin market.
 After the collapse of the market in October 1985 the price for tin nearly halved.

-Tin foil was once a common wrapping material for foods and drugs; replaced in the early 20th century by the use of aluminium foil, which is now commonly referred to as tin foil, hence one use of the slang term "tinnie" or "tinny" for a small aluminium metal open boat, a small pipe for use of a drug such as cannabis, or for a can of beer.
+Tin foil was once a common wrapping material for foods and drugs; replaced in the early 20th century by the use of aluminium foil, which is now commonly referred to as tin foil, hence one use of the slang term "tinnie" or "tinny" for a small aluminium open boat, a small pipe for use of a drug such as cannabis, or for a can of beer.
 Today, the word "tin" is often improperly used as a generic term for any silvery metal that comes in sheets.
 Most everyday materials that are commonly called "tin", such as aluminium foil, beverage cans, corrugated building sheathing and tin cans, are actually made of steel or aluminium, although tin cans (tinned cans) do contain a thin coating of tin to inhibit rust.
 Likewise, so-called "tin toys" are usually made of steel, and may have a coating of tin to inhibit rust.
 The original Ford Model T was known colloquially as the "Tin Lizzy".

 Electronics

 Because tin is used in solder, it is crucial to computers, smartphones, and all other electronic equipment.
-(For example, the Apple iPad uses 1-3 grams of tin in its 7000 solder points.)
+(For example, the Apple iPad uses 1–3 grams of tin in its 7000 solder points.)
 According to Apple Inc., tin is the most common metal used by that company's suppliers.

-Production and smelting
+Economics

 In 2006, total worldwide tin mine production was 321,000 tons, and smelter production was 340,000 tons.
 From its production level of 186,300 tons in 1991, around where it had hovered for the previous decades, production of tin increased 89% to 351,800 tons in 2005.
 Most of the increase came from China and Indonesia, with the largest spike in 2004–2005, when it increased 23%.
 While in the 1970s Malaysia was the largest producer, with around a third of world production, it has steadily fallen, and now remains a major smelter and market center.
 In 2007, the People's Republic of China was the largest producer of tin, where the tin deposits are concentrated in the southeast Yunnan tin belt, with 43% of the world's share, followed by Indonesia, with an almost equal share, and Peru at a distant third, reports the USGS.